mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 ![](image-2.png)

-## Fabric Spark Pools: Compute Templates
+## Fabric Spark Pools: Virtual Cluster Configurations
-In contrast, Fabric Spark Pools act as compute size and scale templates.
-They are more like hardware templates that define the resources (like the number and size of nodes) available for running Spark jobs.
-This means you can attach multiple notebooks or job definitions to the same Spark Pool without hitting concurrency constraints, aside from what your chosen Fabric SKU specifies.
+In contrast, Fabric Spark Pools act as virtual cluster configurations that are defined at the workspace level.
+Since these are virtual clusters, unless using high-concurrency mode, each Notebook or SDJ that runs targeting a specific spark pool will create its own instance of that cluster configuration.
+This means that your can run many notebooks or job definitions referencing the same Spark Pool without hitting concurrency constraints, aside from what your chosen Fabric SKU specifies.

 The following can be configured:
 1. **Spark pool name** (of course)